andrewseaman35/py-value-validator/README.md

 validations = [('contains', 'ell'), ('is_not_none', None)]
 ```

-Run the validations against a value and keep an eye out for a ValidationError
+Run the validations against a value and keep an eye out for a ValidationError.
 ```
 try:
     validator.validate("hello, world!", validations)